potassco/fastlane/doc/content/implementation/lns.rst

             "files": files,                     # Encodings set during initialization, List[String] "seed": None,                       # Seed used both for solving and random relaxation, Int "relax_rate": 0.2,                  # Relax rate, Float
-            "max_steps": 2000,                  # Step limit for the search, None for no limit, Int "clingo_args": {"rand-freq": 0.8},  # Additional clingo arguments, Dict[String, Any]
+            "max_steps": 2000,                  # Step limit for the search, non-int string for no limit, Int,Str "clingo_args": {"rand-freq": 0.8},  # Additional clingo arguments, Dict[String, Any]
             "solve_time_limit": 20,             # Time limit for the individual solve call in seconds, Int "overall_time_limit": 600,          # Time limit for the entire search in seconds, Int "stuck_after_no_improv": 1000,      # After how many interations without improvement the
-                                                #  search is determined as stuck, Int
+                                                #  search is determined as stuck,
+                                                #  non-int string for no limit, Int,Str
             "start_sol": None,                  # Start solution, fixed during first solve call, String "vari_accept": 0,                   # New solution is accepted if given variability is
                                                 # achieved, 0 = always accept, should be lower than